-In 1892 the 'Stodart Piano Company' was registered with trademark in New York City.
+Stodart Piano Company: After 1875, the prestigious “Stodart” brand name went through a vague trail of transfers and ownerships.
+In 1892, “The Stodart Piano Company” was registered with trademark in New York City.
 The firm was located at Southern Boulevard and Trinity Avenue.
 The Stodart Piano Company built a full line of upright pianos and baby grand pianos, adding player pianos to their line after the turn of the century.
 By about 1910, the Stodart Piano Company was one of the largest makers of upright player pianos in New York City, and their pianos were distributed around the country.
 Stodart pianos were known to be very well made, durable pianos and were sold at affordable prices.
 By about 1920,The Jacob Doll Piano Companytook control of Stodart.
-The Stodart Piano Company closed about 1931 due to the Great Depression.

 Early 20th Century Advertisement For The Stodart Piano Company, New York